fabioperrella/fabioperrella.github.io/10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.md

 VCR_MODE=rec bundle exec rspec spec/some_class_spec.rb:30
 ```

-But **be careful**, if you run all the suite with this ENV, it will record all cassettes!
+But **be careful**, if you run all the suite with this ENV, it will record all the cassettes!

 ## 5. Use the VCR.current_cassette.file to know where the cassette file is stored